isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-keyboard-shortcuts.md

 ---
 title: Keyboard shortcuts in the Web Editor
-description: Learn how to Keyboard shortcuts in the Web Editor
+description: Find out time-saving keyboard shortcuts in the web editor of AEM Guides.
 exl-id: e8be4c83-a236-43c1-b778-c3da92537174
 ---
 # Keyboard shortcuts in the Web Editor {#id2056B0A0WHT}